top of page

 • Water Mist: Used when it's determined that water vapour is more effective at fighting the specifications of a potential fire.

-• Water Atomizing: Delivers a massive amount of water nearly instantaneously, in droplet form.
+• Water Atomising: Delivers a massive amount of water nearly instantaneously, in droplet form.

 • ESFR (Early Warning Fast Response): ESFR is the ultimate sprinkler system for storage uses eg. in warehouses.
 With an average output of 9000LPM+, ESFR systems allow maximum usable stacked storage.